Saturday, May 16, 2026

 On 5 November, I fulfilled a childhood dream with a day trip to John O'Groats.
 This tiny village on the northeast coast of Scotland is the traditional starting or ending point for cycles, walks, and charitable events to and from Land's End (at the extreme south-western tip of the Cornish peninsula in England).

-The entire journey was an exhausting six-hour round trip.
+The drive north was an exhausting six-hour round trip.
 Back then, the Dornoch Firth Bridge was still under construction.
-As a result, I had to drive north via Bonar Bridge, a detour that added another hour to the entire journey.
-I took a few mandatory photos of the international signpost at John O'Groats, and drove out to Duncansby Head Lighthouse, located on the westernmost point of Scotland.
-I also took a short walk to explore a series of deep, rectangular rock channels carved into the west coast by the unrelenting North Sea.
+As a result, I had to drive inland via Bonar Bridge, a detour that added an hour to the journey there and back.
+I took a few mandatory photos of the hotel and international signpost at John O'Groats, then drove to nearby Duncansby Head Lighthouse, located on the westernmost point of Scotland.
+I also took a short walk to explore a series of deep, rectangular rock channels carved into the lighthouse coast by an unrelenting North Sea.

 On 7 November, Dean and I packed our bags and headed back to London for a final week of sightseeing.
 Eight days later, on 15 November, we boarded a flight bound for Singapore.
 Our European adventure was finally over.
 It would be another eight years before I’d return to the UK, this time on business.